The Friday Report July 6, 2018Quick wrap up of a few hot topic newsworthy stories in the supply chain logistics industry

 How Innovation is Transforming the Supply Chain Logistics Industry

 From the Internet of Things (IoT) and blockchain to 3D printing, robotics, drones and artificial intelligence (AI), innovation is driving transformative changes across the supply chain logistics industry.
 Today, technology is being used to solve complicated challenges such as labor shortages, improving last mile delivery time and performance, on-demand parts printing and so much more.
-It’s a brave new world everyone.
+It’s a brave new

 Here are three examples of well-known companies that are using technology to disrupt and transform the supply chain logistics industry: